 Oh, to be young again and know what I know today!!!
 From My Book:

 One week before competing in The Miss America Pageant, my chaperone and I flew to New York City where, in addition to photography sessions, news conferences, and lunch with the Mayor of New York City, I appeared on the Today Show and the Ed Sullivan Show.
 It may be impossible for some to remember so far back but, in the fifties, Television was live--no taping—and in black and white-- no color.
 Television was the rage and everyone in America, rich, middle class or poor craved a television set.
 Television quickly became the number one form of entertainment across the USA.

-Later, I learned from local reporters that the National Press had been running a series of articles, mostly appearing in New Jersey, Pennsylvania, and New York, featuring Arkansas’s Governor and the state’s race problems.
-A reporter shared a Philadelphia newspaper featuring a large photo of me accompanied by an article titled: Miss Arkansas proudly represents a Southern State---a State that famously abuses, mistreats, and murders Negros.
+Later, several local reporters mentioned that the National Press had been running a series of articles, mostly appearing in New Jersey, Pennsylvania, and New York, featuring Arkansas’s Governor Faubus and the state’s race problems.
+One reporter brought me a Philadelphia newspaper--- featuring me in a large photo--- accompanied by an article titled: Miss Arkansas proudly represents a Southern State---a State that abuses, mistreats, and murders Negros.

-So---what prompted the so-called Parade-Float Professionals—being paid Top Dollars--- to decorate the Float for Miss Arkansas--- with a Throne being guarded by Black Panthers?!?
+So---what prompted Parade-Float Professionals—who were paid Top Dollars to decorate a classic Float for Miss Arkansas--- to feature Black Panthers?!?

 Clearly, it was NO coincidence----NO accident.